puutaro/CommandClick/README.md

 <br>
 <br>

-And more.
+By the way
-I cannot be satisfied with bookmark creation.
+if you make it, you'll want to spread it around, right?
-After all, if you make it, you'll want to spread it around, right?
+Just as useful ubuntu packages were spread through the apt system, I felt the need to consider a distribution system for CC as well.
-So, I decided to entrust the distribution of bookmarklet to QR code.
+And, I decided to entrust the distribution of bookmarklet to QR code.
 By CommmandClick's original QR code, we can distribute via github.

 This android app is bookmarklet developer tool, and at the same time is distribution tool.